 Whitaker then moves to try and distance the engineering sub-team from the 3 sub-teams the FFM deployed to Douma.

-Logically, one would ask themselves this; if the FFM were despatched to Douma in a 3 sub-team format and Henderson was despatched to Douma with them, and he drafted a report for the engineering sub-team, that the engineering sub-team was one of the FFM sub-teams.
+Logically, one would ask themselves this; If the FFM were despatched to Douma in a 3 sub-team format and Henderson was despatched to Douma with them, and he drafted a report for an engineering sub-team who were at Douma, that the engineering sub-team was one of the FFM sub-teams.
 Right?
 For if not, then what was the engineering team a sub-team of?
 Only the FFM had deployed to Douma and there is no mention of any other group or team being despatched alongside them.

 I attempted to explain this to Brian at the time but unfortunately the logic escaped him and he resumed his disinformation campaign: